 We could always set every slope(s)/angle(s) of an object using

-Tip & Trick |
+accurate, to utilize SketchUp's Automatic Inference. | Tip & Trick |

-Automatic Inferencing
+| Automatic Inferencing

 color By default, Black line indicates no inferencing is detected.
 Blue, Red, Green indicates that inference is made parallel to one of the main axes.
 Magenta and Cyan indicates parallelism, tangent or perpendicular with a certain existing line.
 Note that inferencing behavior is affected by your mouse clicking and hovering.
 Some can make a certain inference fail to appear. |